kyle-tennison/notes/independent study/quantum/De Broglie Wavelength.md

 Louis de Broglie, in 1924, proposed that matter is itself a wave; we call these **matter waves**, which are a fundamental piece of quantum theory and the **particle-wave duality.** It shows how matter exhibits wave-like behavior.

-The wavelength length is tied to the momentum of the particle:
+The wavelength is tied to the momentum of the particle:

 $$ \lambda = \frac{h}{p}$$